1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are there any over-the-counter options?

 Yes.
-Over-the-counter remedies include fiber supplements (psyllium), peppermint oil capsules for cramping, and anti-diarrheal medicines like loperamide.
+Commercial over the counter products are fiber supplements (psyllium), peppermint oil capsules to cramping, and anti-diarrheal drugs such as loperamide.

 Can stress really affect IBS?